paritytech/polkadot/roadmap/implementers-guide/src/node/disputes/README.md

 Locally authored statements related to disputes will be forwarded to the dispute distribution subsystem.

+This subsystem also provides two further behaviors for the interactions between disputes and fork-choice
+    - Enhancing the finality voting rule.
+Given description of a chain and candidates included at different heights in that chain, it returns the BlockHash corresponding to the highest BlockNumber that there are no disputes before.
+I expect that we will slightly change ApprovalVoting::ApprovedAncestor to return this set and then the target block to vote on will be further constrained by this function.
+    - Chain roll-backs.
+Whenever importing new blocks, the header should be scanned for a roll-back digest.
+If there is one, the chain should be rolled back according to the digest.
+I expect this would be implemented with a ChainApi function and possibly an ApprovalVoting function to clean up the approval voting DB.

 ### Dispute Participation

 This subsystem ties together the dispute tracker, availability recovery, candidate validation, and dispute distribution subsystems.
 When notified of a new dispute by the Dispute Tracker, the data should be recovered, the validation code loaded from the relay chain, and the candidate is executed.